schneider/sandbox/README.md

-This is a sandbox repository used to test out the tools setup and github actions
+This is a sandbox repository used to test out the tools setup and github actions.